Weird-Ghosts/babyghosts/content/sponsor/index.md

 #intro

-[Looking for a way to give back to the industry that has supported you?
-Want to open doors for underrepresented devs?
-Join us and help us provide funding and education to emerging Canadian studios!]{.gradient-text}
+Looking for a way to give back to the industry that has supported you?
+Want to [open doors for underrepresented devs]{.gradient-text}?
+Join us and help us provide funding and education to emerging Canadian studios!

 ::